 Refer cases where a crime may have been committed to the Police as required.
-NB: NPCC- When to call the police should help DSLs understand when they should consider calling the Police and what to expect when they do.
+NB: NPCC- When to call the police guidance for schools and colleges should help DSLs understand when they should consider calling the Police and what to expect when they do.